Skip to content

 Fence Height Calculator — Planning Permission Check

-Check whether your proposed fence height needs planning permission under UK permitted development rules.
+Check whether your proposed fence height needs planning permission under England's permitted development rules (GPDO 2015).
 Includes trellis, conservation area and listed building checks.
+Scotland, Wales and Northern Ireland have separate but broadly similar orders.

 Height of the fence panels or boards from ground level